vipul2802/o365hq.com/content/blog/Office 365 Advanced eDiscovery.md

 +++
-title = "Office 365 Advanced eDiscovery"
+title = "Microsoft 365 Advanced eDiscovery"
 description = "With more and more information stored in the cloud, the ability to discover, analyze, and respond to requests for that data are more important than ever.
-That’s why Microsoft has added Advanced eDiscovery to the Office 365 Security & Compliance Center — to help companies quickly find relevant emails and information across large quantities of stored content." date = 2019-07-18
+That’s why Microsoft has added Advanced eDiscovery to the Microsoft 365 Security & Compliance Center — to help companies quickly find relevant emails and information across large quantities of stored content." date = 2019-07-18

 [taxonomies]